 The City of Bristol is one of the largest cities in England.
 Located 120 miles west of London, Bristol is the largest city in Southwest England.
 Once a thriving port city, Bristol now prides itself in being the artistic and cultural hub of the West Country.
 Recently named Britain’s “Best City to Live in”, student will find a thriving food, art and theater scene, a harbor bursting restaurants and attractions, music venues, picturesque medieval and Georgian buildings, as well as many parks and squares,

-One of Boston College's newest partnerships, the University of Bristol is one of the top universities in Great Britain.
-The university is home to over 19,000 students and welcomes students from allover the world.
+The University of Bristol is one of the top universities in Great Britain.
+Located in the heart of the city, the university is home to over 19,000 students and welcomes students from allover the world.
 Bristol has many high quality academic departments including the biological sciences, chemistry, economics, mathematics, politics and history.
-Bristol is an urban university.
-The university is well integrated into the city.
-Students have the opportunity to have a campus environment and to have the city as their campus.
+Students have the opportunity to have both a campus environment and to have the city as their campus.

 Bristol is open to many academic majors.
 Students can choose to study for the full academic year, fall semester only or spring semester only.
 Students may take classes in many academic departments.
 Students are fully integrated into the University of Bristol.